 At home, Carrie enjoys time with her mastiff, Bob, and dachshunds, Macaroni, Sweet Pea and Willis.

-Veterinary Technician/Assistant Crystal Nicole Franklin has been working with Raytown-Gregory Animal Health Center since August of 2007.
+Veterinary Technician/Assistant Crystal Franklin has been working with Raytown-Gregory Animal Health Center since August of 2007.

 Asked what she enjoys most about her work, Crystal says, “I enjoy working with my coworkers and I know I can trust them with my animals’ life.”

-Her pets include a Pitbull named Lala and a Yorkshire Terrier named Gizmo.
+Her pets include a Great Dane named Blake and a Yorkshire Terrier named Gizmo.

-Veterinary Technician Assistant Lori G. has been with Raytown-Gregory Animal Health Center since April of 2007.
+Emeli K has been with Raytown-Gregory Animal Health Center since February of 2019.